anywhichway/tlx-chart/README.md

 # Usage

-To create a chart using HTML use the tag `tlx-chart` and provide attributes in hyphenated form that match the camelCases object keys used in the Google documentation, e.g.
+To create a chart using HTML use the tag `tlx-chart` and provide attributes in hyphenated form that match the camelCased object keys used in the Google documentation, e.g.

 ```html
 <tlx-chart id="mychart"